nafisfaysal/Face-Rec/README.md

 # Face-Recognition
 Facial Recognition using OpenCV and Python.
-Check the output <a href="https://www.youtube.com/watch?v=W9djxNdBjvA">here</a>.

-# Algorithm I am using
 The algorithm I am using to train my model is Local Binary Pattern Histogram.
 Many sites say that this is one of the most accurate algorithms.

 # Folders